 This approach would take more time.
 People would not be able to return to work as quickly.
-But they might be able to heal the root of their problems by expressing the deep, primal emotion shaking them into psychosis or major depression.
+But they might be able to heal the root of their problems by expressing the deep, primal emotion(s) shaking them into psychosis or major depression.
 They might not need medication.
-They might not keep going in and out of hospitals and prisons.
+They might not keep going into and out of hospitals and prisons.

 Something similar to this kind of model was attempted at Diabisis House in the 1970s.
 Sadly, these kinds of sanctuaries don’t exist today.
 But they could.

 From a cross-cultural perspective, too, there are many places in the world that don’t treat psychosis as an illness, but rather as an expression of a problem, or even as an expression of a gift — that the person experiencing this altered state has insight into the world.
 I mean, I was pretty sure the NSA was up to no good before Edward Snowden’s big day.
 Sure, I went too far with it and hurt myself, but there was a grain of truth there that a respectful guide might honor, not ridicule or punish for betraying sacred rationality.

-As a psychiatric abuse survivor I have gratitude that I can function as well as I can in society and in my various communities of work, creativity and friendship.
-I also have justifiable anger at all the ways the psychiatric system has disempowered me, sent the overt and covert message that I cannot be trusted with my own life.
+As a psychiatric abuse survivor I have gratitude that I can function as well as I can in society and in my various communities of work, creativity, and friendship.
+I also have justifiable anger at all the ways the psychiatric system has disempowered me, sending me the overt and covert message that I cannot be trusted with my own life.
 That I cannot be trusted to make decisions, and that I am irreparably broken.